Sudan-Digital-Archive/sudan-digital-archive-frontend/README.md

 - Put in some more interesting records from eyes on sudan
 - Add a create form
 - Sort out pagination
-- Add arabic support for pagination and display
+- Add arabic support for list and display and create
+- Sort types for production build

 ## Local Development